 If you decide that you will clean your mud cloth in a washing machine, the best thing for you to do is place the fabric in a lingerie bag and wash it in cold water.

 Use a gentle cycle with not too much agitation, and a mild detergent without extra chemicals (as mentioned above).

 Avoid the warm water and harsher cycles on your machine as this may cause extra wear on the fabric and cause the colors to fade.

 Also, note that in the washing the water may turn a dark color initially due to the presence of the mud dyes.
 This is normal, but your washing machine may require an extra rinse before you wash other clothes.

 Hang or lay it out flat to dry.
 Please do not dry these garments in direct sunlight — this can cause excessive fading.

 Your mud cloth can be ironed with a steam-iron if you so desire, although keep in mind that too much steam will wear out the fabric in the long-term.

 Use the “cotton” setting on the iron or a cooler setting.

 Is this a gift?
 We've got you covered.
-Just mention it at checkout!
+Just mention it in order notes in your cart before checkout!